melthaw/spring-security-token/README.md

-# introduction
+# Introduction

-sometimes we only need a simple token based security framework to protect the rest api. obviously we like spring framework but spring security is too heavy to us. it's possible to extends the spring security to match our requirement, but that means we have to pay the cost for the over-designed filter chain at the runtime. daas-token is designed to reduce down the filters in the chain ,abandon the complicated structure , and try to make it simple , make it easy to understand.
+Sometimes we only need a simple token based security framework to protect the rest API.
+Obviously we like Spring Framework but Spring Security is too heavy to us.
+It's possible to extends the Spring Security to match our requirement, but that means we have to pay the cost for the over-designed filter chain at the runtime.
+Daas-Token is designed to reduce down the filters in the chain ,abandon the complicated structure , and try to make it simple , make it easy to understand.

-we are still the heavy users of spring framework , so when we decide to develop the daas-token security framework , we only consider to support the spring framework without any hesitation.
+We are still the heavy users of Spring Framework , so when we decide to develop the Daas-Token security framework , we only consider to support the Spring Framework without any hesitation.

-thanks spring security. there are some useful apis available for us in spring security , but we don't like to depend on the fully jars , so we re-package them under the following package.
+Thanks Spring Security.
+There are some useful APIs available for us in Spring Security , but we don't like to depend on the fully JARS , so we re-package them under the following package.
 > in.clouthink.daas.security.token.repackage.org.springframework.security

-# dependencies
+# Dependencies

-* spring framework 3.2.x (core & web required)
+* Spring Framework 3.2.x (Core & Web Required)
-* spring data redis (optional)
-* spring data mongodb (optional)
+* Spring Data Redis (Optional)
+* Spring Data Mongodb (Optional)
-* spymemcached (optional)
+* Spymemcached (Optional)

-# usage
+# Usage

-## maven
+## Maven

-so far 1.5.1 is available
+So far 1.5.2 is available

     <dependency>
-        <groupid>in.clouthink.daas</groupid>
-        <artifactid>daas-token</artifactid>
+        <groupId>in.clouthink.daas</groupId>
+        <artifactId>daas-token</artifactId>
         <version>${daas.token.version}</version>
     </dependency>

-## spring configuration
+## Spring Configuration

-use `@enabletoken` to get started
+Use `@EnableToken` to get started

-    @configuration
-    @enabletoken
+    @Configuration
+    @EnableToken
-    public class application {}
+    public class Application {}

-by default, the jvm memory-based token management is working for daas-token, `@scheduled(cron = "0 0/10 * * * ?")` is triggered every 10 minutes to clean up the expired token. so please enable the spring schedule feature if you does not change the default configuration.otherwise , **out of memory** should be a big problem.
+By default, the JVM memory-based token management is working for Daas-Token, `@Scheduled(cron = "0 0/10 * * * ?")` is triggered every 10 minutes to clean up the expired token.

-    @configuration
-    @enablescheduling
-    @enabletoken
+So please enable the spring schedule feature if you does not change the default configuration.Otherwise , **out of memory** should be a big problem.

+    @Configuration
+    @EnableScheduling
+    @EnableToken
-    public class application {}
+    public class Application {}

-## customize
+## Customize

-implement the interface `tokenconfigurer` to customize the daas-token features
+Implement the interface `TokenConfigurer` to customize the Daas-Token features

 * login url
 * logout url